pietrodileo/iris-package-manager/docs/user_guide/Package_Manager_Guide.md

    Clicking this opens the Create New Task window.
 Here, you'll configure the task's schedule and details:
    ![021](./pic/021.png "021")

-   **Task Name & Description**: Give your task a name, like "Daily Export", and a description to explain its purpose.
+   * **Task Name & Description**: Give your task a name, like "Daily Export", and a description to explain its purpose.
-   **Schedule Configuration**: Choose how often you want the task to run.
+   * **Schedule Configuration**: Choose how often you want the task to run.
 Options include Daily, Weekly, or Only Once.
 You can specify the frequency (e.g., Every 1 day) and a Run time.
    ![022](./pic/022.png "022")

+   * It's important to note that tasks, when run from the InterSystems IRIS Task Manager, will inherit the privileges and identity of the user who created them in the Package Manager (visible in the sidebar).

 ### 4.2.
 Configuring File Purging